Q1. What are the fiscal year (FY) 2017 FDF and API facility fees for U.S. and foreign manufacturers?

-Additional information is available in Federal Register.
-Notice of Generic Drug User Fee—Facility Fee Rates for Fiscal Year 2013
+Additional information is available in the Federal Register: Generic Drug User Fee—Abbreviated New Drug Application, Prior Approval Supplement, Drug Master File, Final Dosage Form Facility, and Active Pharmaceutical Ingredient Facility Fee Rates for Fiscal Year 2017.

 Q2.
 When will facility fees be due?

-Fees for FYs 2014-2017 will be due on the first business day on or after October 1 of each fiscal year, or the first business day after the enactment of an appropriations Act that provides for the collection and obligation of fees.
+Fees for FYs 2014-2017 will be due on the first business day on or after October 1 of each fiscal year.

 Q3.
 Who is required to pay facility fees?